 Meet the Machine

-Introduction of what Yamaha calls their “all rounder” and underling that it is not intended for starter riders, yet certainly a step up from the FZ6!
-The machine is powered by 779cc, DOHC, in-line 4 cylinder engine with a claimed 110hp, whose design is inspired by successful FZ1/ R1.
+Introduction of what Yamaha calls their “all-rounder” and underling that it is not intended for starter riders, yet certainly a step up from the FZ6!
+The machine’ s powered by 779 cc, DOHC, inline 4 cylinder engine with a claimed 110 hp, whose design inspired the successful FZ1/ R1.
 Liquid-cooled, fuel injected and has a completely new clutch design.
 With these and a few other engine design changes producing benefits that widely spread the torque in the low and mid ranges; you’ll feel a crisp, smooth, linear throttle response & excellent drivability.
 All this accented by a free-revving feeling at higher RPM’S and an easy clutch lever pull for our nimble yet often lacking in strength, female hands.

 Get to Know It Better